PalakYadav-0910/Heroku_Framework/README.md

 - maven-surefire-plugin

 ## Key Features

+- Automates login functionality using Selenium and TestNG
 - Secure credential management using **environment variables** (no hardcoded secrets)
 - **Parallel execution** using TestNG configuration
 - **Retry logic** for failed tests
 - **Allure reporting** for beautiful test result visualization
 - **LambdaTest integration** with **session ID logging** for easy traceability
+- Page Object Model with PageFactory
+- Screenshots captured for failed tests
+- Logging using Log4j2

 ------------